velipso/sink/docs/lib.md

 Note: Pickling completely ignores host user data attached to lists and cannot be used to copy or marshal user objects in the host environment.

+Note: `pickle.valid` does not validate all possible JSON, just the subset that can be correctly deserialized to a sink value.

 | Function            | Description                                                               |
 |---------------------|---------------------------------------------------------------------------|
 | `pickle.json a`     | Converts a *non-circular* sink value `a` to a serialized string in JSON   |